Pleasanton, California: Friday Concerts in the Park

 Another Pleasanton Downtown Association tradition is the Friday Concerts in the Park series.
 Every Friday from June until September the PDA schedules different local bands to perform in the evenings at the Lions' Wayside Park off of First Street.
 The events are free of charge and draw a crowd.
 Additional seating for 'Concerts in the Park' is available at Delucchi Park, at the intersection of First Street and Neal Street.

 Fairgrounds

 The Alameda County Fairgrounds is a 270 acre facility located in Pleasanton.
-It is home to the annual Alameda County Fair, held since 1912, as well as numerous trade shows and community events including but not limited to the Scottish Games which occur annually on Labor Day weekend.
+It is home to the annual Alameda County Fair, held since 1912, as well as numerous trade shows and community events including the Scottish Highland Gathering and Games, an annual Labor Day weekend event held at the fairgrounds since 1994.
 Located on its grounds, the Pleasanton Fairgrounds Racetrack was built in 1858, making it the oldest 1 mi horse racing track in the United States.
 There is a 3,000 seat amphitheater, as well as a nine-hole golf course located within the track's infield.

 The Alameda County Central Railroad Society has maintained a model train exhibit at the fairgrounds since 1959.